gilmore-lab/protocols/ssvep-data-export.md

 ## High Density (HD) NetStation -> PowerDiva Data Export

+### Close All Programs used for a Data Collection session

 - Reminder: If you have not done so, save and close NetStation session by pressing the **Close Session** button in the upper right hand corner of the NetStation window.

+- If you have not already done so, quit the **PowerDiva Video** application on the PDVideo computer.

+### On the Net Station Computer

 - From NetStation startup screen, go to File > Open to access archived sessions.
 Session files are usually located in: /Users/GilmoreLab/Documents/NetStation User Data/Sessions